Pings are like direct messages — they’re direct conversations with other users in the account.

-To browse all the files uploaded in a particular ping conversation, click on the ••• menu in the upper right corner of the screen, and click to "See all files posted here."
+To browse all the files uploaded in a particular ping conversation, click the ••• menu in the upper right corner of the screen, and click to "See all files posted here:"

 Read through the consequences of archiving before you commit to it.
-If all looks and fits well, click on "Yes, archive this Ping" and the conversation will be archived for all involved.
+If all looks and fits well, click "Yes, archive this Ping" and the conversation will be archived for all involved:

 Archived pings cannot be restored.
 You can start a new Ping with the same participants to continue the conversation.

-Delete or edit a ping the same way you delete a Campfire message: click on "•••" next to the timestamp above your post.
+Delete or edit a ping the same way you delete a Campfire message: click the "•••" button next to the timestamp above your post.

-Then, click on the little red trash can to delete what you've posted or click on the pencil to edit what you've written:
+Then, click the little red trash can to delete what you've posted or click the pencil to edit what you've written: